jwpconsulting/projectify/docs/remove-fe.md

 - [x] Test out HTMX.
 Thoroughly.
 Make sure you are comfortable.
 - [x] Take inventory of all frontend pages
 - [x] Identify remaining risks
-- [ ] Determine acceptance criteria.
+- [x] Determine acceptance criteria.
 - [x] Consider alternatives.
 - [x] Understand if Tailwind can be used with Django
 - [x] Find out way to use something like frontend components in Django.

+### Alternatives

+The following alternatives to a full rewrite were identified and discussed:

+- Change nothing
+- Migrate the backend from Django to SvelteKit
+- Migrate to completely different framework/language/library
+- Fix SSR implementation in SvelteKit

+Out of the above, all were deemed as worse options than the current plan.
+The only alternative with some merit was to fix the SSR implementation in SvelteKit.
+It would bring short term relief, but not eliminate any of the additional concerns regarding architecture bloat, performance, and dependency bloat.

 ## Planning

 Subject to change.

-- [ ] Plan base template structure
+- [x] Plan base template structure
+- [x] Write out which templates need to be created.
 - [ ] Write out which views need to be created.
 - [ ] Write out which forms need to be created.
-See how DRF serializers can be
-- [ ] turned into forms.
+See how DRF serializers can be turned into forms.
-- [ ] Write out which templates need to be created.
 - [ ] Identify all JavaScript only/frontend only functions that need to be
       recreated in Django
+- [ ] Identify form widget templates required

 ## Implementation